IEEE-NITK/blog/_posts/2022-07-07-Intro-To-Deep-Learning.md

 Despite its positives, we must remember not to misuse AI such as this; to cause detrimental effects to the rest of humanity goes against the principles of why AI was pioneered in the first place- to help people.

 I hope I inspired you to further pursue deep learning and use it to add something tangible to the community.
 With that, this is Harish Gumnur signing off.
-_ _ _
+<br>_ _ _<br>
 *According to Keyword Planner, a tool provided by Google to analyze the number of keyword searches on a monthly basis over a particular period of time.
-The time period referenced in this blog is April 2020 to March 2022.
+The time period referenced in this blog is April 2020 to March 2022.*